makerdao/endgame-docs/tokenomics/mkr-tokenomics.md

 ## MKR Utility

 MKR may now be used to borrow Dai by holders that have delegated their governance power to a [Delegate](../maker-core/delegates.md).
-This is made possible through the [Easy Governance Frontend](../maker-core/easy-governance-frontend.md) and the [Sagittarius Engine](sagittarius-engine.md).
+This is made possible through the [Easy Governance Frontend](../maker-core/easy-governance-frontend.md).

 SubDAO tokens will also be farmable using delegated MKR.